lizardsystem/lizard-rainapp/README.rst

    RAINAPP_CONFIGFILE = resource_filename('almere',
                                        'shape/almere.cfg')

    Default: 'shape/rainapp.cfg' in lizard_rainapp.
-To use this default, you must create a "rainappconfig" RainappConfig in the admin interface!
+To use this default, you must create RainappConfig (slugs gemeentenconfig and waterschappenconfig) in the admin interface!

     RAINAPP_USE_SHAPES